Salvador Felipe Jacinto Dali I Domenech was born on the morning of May 11th, 1904 in the small agricultural town of Figueres, Spain.

 1939 - New York, exhbition at Levy Gallery; signs contract with N.Y.’s World Fair to create The Dream of Venus but encounters differences with its sponsors over his ideas, later when his plan to put a fish’s head on Botticelli’s Venus is prohibited, he publishes his “Declaration of the independence of imagination and of man’s right to his own madness”; Dalí designs scenery for first paranoiac ballet Bacchanal which is performed at the Metropolitan Opera House; Gala and Dalí return to Europe and settle in Arcachon, and the Spanish Civil War ends with General Franco’s victory.

-1940 - With the onset of World War II, Dalí leaves Europe for Virginia and stays at Caresse Crosby’s house; he later settles in Pebble Beach, California; Dalí remain in U..S. until 1948.
+1940 - With the onset of World War II, Dalí leaves Europe for Virginia and stays at Caresse Crosby’s house; he later settles in Pebble Beach, California; Dalí remains in the U.S. until 1948.

 1941 - Dalí is very successful in America; begins prolific collaboration with photographer Philippe Halsman, which ends with the latter’s death in 1979; Dalí finishes his Secret Life, published in 1942; Dalí creates libretto, scenery and costumes for ballet Labyrinth at Metropolitan Opera House.